jarviscanada/jarvis_data_eng_MohammadAsif/python_data_analytics/README.md

 ## Data Analytics and Wrangling
 [Jupyter Notebook](./retail_data_analytics_wrangling.ipynb)

-Within this PoC the analysis to aid LGS with their stagnant revenue growth analysis was performed on the following:
+Within this PoC, the analysis to help LGS address stagnant revenue growth was performed on the following:
-- Monthly Changes [Customer growth, Orders, Sales Growth]
+- Monthly changes (customer growth, orders, sales growth)
-- Users Activity Changes
+- User activity trends
-- User Classification (RFM Segmentation)
+- User classification (RFM segmentation)

-With the following measures LGS can look into specific periods to understand the impact of their campaigns as well as look into specific classes of customers to understand their behaviour and push targeted ads.
+These measures enable LGS to examine specific periods to assess campaign impact and analyze customer segments to understand behavior and optimize targeted advertising.

 # Improvements
 - Perform CLV Segmentation (Customer Lifetime Value): to predict future revenue from consumers and target.